bradleyreaney/MySQL-With-Node-POC/README.md

 By default the username will be `root` and the password is `example`.

+## Runing the main app
+1. Run `npm i` to intall the dependencies (If not already done)
+2. Run `npm run start`

-## Runing the app
+## Runing the database data creator app
-1. Run `npm i` to intall the dependencies
+1. Run `npm i` to intall the dependencies (If not already done)
-2. Run `node src/app.js`
+2. Run `npm run createData`

 Currently this just has a console log as a place holder.
-Starting by looking at the mySqlConnection.helper.js code.
+Going to start by looking at the mySqlDataSetup.helper.js code.

 ## dotenv
 The project requires dotenv. create a file called `.env` and add the following options;